Kotlin/kotlinx-kover/docs/index.md

         unitTests.all {
             if (name == "testDebugUnitTest") {
                 kover {
-                    disabled = false // true to disable instrumentation tests of this task, Kover reports will not depend on the results of their execution binaryReportFile.set(file("$buildDir/custom/debug-report.bin")) // set file name of binary report includes = ['com.example.*'] // see "Instrumentation inclusion rules" below excludes = ['com.example.subpackage.*'] // see "Instrumentation exclusion rules" below }
+                    // set to true to disable instrumentation of this task,
+                    // Kover reports will not depend on the results of its execution disabled = false

+                    // set file name of binary report binaryReportFile.set(file("$buildDir/custom/debug-report.bin"))

+                    // for details, see "Instrumentation inclusion rules" below includes.addAll("com.example.*")

+                    // for details, see "Instrumentation exclusion rules" below excludes.addAll("com.example.subpackage.*")
+                }
             }
         }